 One of the data display options for the Satellite Status page is "Position Error" (horizontal position error), which can appear in one of the page's data boxes.
-Position Error will show you the expected error from a benchmark location.
+If you turn on Position Error, it will show you the expected error from a benchmark location.
 In other words, if the Position Error box shows 50 feet, then the position shown by the unit is estimated to be within 50 feet of the actual location.

 This also gives you an indicator of the fix quality the unit currently has.
 The smaller the position error number, the better (and more accurate) the fix is.
 If the position error flashes dashes, then the unit hasn't locked onto the satellites, and the number shown isn't valid.
-(For details, see the Customize Page Displays entry in Sec.
+(For details, see the topic Customize Page Displays in Sec.
 5.)